How to Choose a Realtor to Sell Your Home

 And when you should align on your timeline and what needs to happen when.

-The real estate agent you choose to sell your home matters.
+The real estate agent you pick matters.

 Your decision will affect how quickly your house sells and how much money you take home.